-NMF granted the prison doula project $20,000 to partner with the Beltrami County Jail and Beltrami County Health and Human Services to create pregnancy and parenting education and support for incarcerated women and girls.
+NMF granted the Minnesota Prison Doula Project $20,000 to partner with the Beltrami County Jail and Beltrami County Health and Human Services to create pregnancy and parenting education and support for incarcerated women and girls.
 The program offers weekly individual and group-based learning opportunities that are evidence-informed and have been proven effective with incarcerated mothers in other regions of Minnesota.

-Emily Lindell is the doula who works in partnership with the Prison Doula Project in Beltrami County.
-She goes to the Beltrami County jail every Monday and Friday with Jenny Greenleaf who works as a mentor with the Prison Doula Project.
+Doula Emily Lindell partners with the Prison Doula Project in Beltrami County.
+She visits the Beltrami County Jail every Monday and Friday with Jenny Greenleaf, a mentor with the Prison Doula Project.
 On Mondays, Emily and Jenny hold one-on-one meetings with inmates, and on Fridays they lead a small group about parenting.
-Although they only see 2-4 women at a time, these women show up weekly and look forward to sharing their feelings and experiences with the community they are creating together.
+Although they only see two to four inmates at a time, these women show up weekly and look forward to sharing their feelings and experiences with the community they are creating together.
 “This is a starting point to support women and break the cycle of addiction,” says Jenny.
 “I don’t think these women realize that we are just as grateful for them as they are for us.”

-“We are so proud of the work Emily and Jenny are doing with this group at the Beltrami County jail,” says founder of the Minnesota Prison Doula Project, Erica Gerrity, “we will be directing more resources to their program because their work in this region is so needed.”
+“We are so proud of the work Emily and Jenny are doing with this group at the Beltrami County Jail,” says founder of the Minnesota Prison Doula Project, Erica Gerrity.
+“We will be directing more resources to their program because their work in this region is so needed.”

 For more information or to make a donation to the Minnesota Prison Doula project, follow this link to their website!